 A Little About Aikido Renshinkai

 Aikido Renshinkai is based on the philosophy and techniques that have been passed down from Gozo Shioda Sensei.
-Shioda Sensei was a famous martial artist who founded his own style of aikido.
+Shioda Sensei was a famous martial artist who founded his own school of aikido.

 One of Shioda Sensei’s top students was Tsutomu Chida Sensei.
 He was a Japanese style apprentice (uchi deshi) to Shioda Sensei for 33 years, the longest of any of Shioda Sensei’s students.
-In 2008, after retiring as the chief instructor of the Yoshinkan Aikido headquarters, Chida Sensei went on to form Aikido Renshinkai.
+In 2008, after retiring as the chief instructor of the Yoshinkan Aikido headquarters, Chida Sensei formed Aikido Renshinkai.

 Aikido Renshinkai is a registered not-for-profit organization with the mandate to spread the techniques and teachings of Gozo Shioda Sensei.
 Regular classes are held in the greater Tokyo area, with seminars conducted both internationally and across Japan.
-There is also a large number of affiliated dojos through out Japan, and increasingly abroad as well.
+Renshinkai also has large family of affiliated dojos throughout Japan and around the world.

-For more information about Aikido Renshinkai or to request a seminar feel free to contact us.
+For more information about Aikido Renshinkai or to request a seminar, please contact us.

 A smaller and weaker person should be able to use aikido effectively even when confronted by a larger and more powerful attacker.
 The point is to train to find one’s strongest and most centred position, while learning to be sensitive to the weakness of the attacker.